 Stop talking about love.
 Every asshole in the world says he loves somebody.
 It means nothing.
 It still doesn’t mean anything.
 What you feel only matters to you.
 It’s what you do to the people you say you love, that’s what matters.
 It’s the only thing that counts.”

 Although it would be easiest to relate to these ‘new’ and ‘young’ relationships, it’s the story unfolded around Jenna’s parents which fills me with tears.
 Michael will not marry Jenna unless she can name three couples whose marriage has lasted more than five years.
 All Jenna has to offer is her parents.
-But she soon after receives a phone call off her mother, Anna, saying that she is leaving her father, Stephen.
+But she soon after receives a phone call from her mother, Anna, saying that she is leaving her father, Stephen.

 Anna and Stephen’s relationship was distressing to watch.
 Blythe Danner played Anna’s character with such a brilliantly realistic emotion that you can see the pain behind her eyes.
 This is contrasted against a sarcastic carelessness from Stephen, played by Tom Wilkinson.
 It is obvious that the two have fallen out of touch, and out of love.
 Anna soon admits to having an affair a few years back and moves out of the family home.
 But this short separation only makes the two remember the feelings they had lost, and that an effort needs to be made to stay together.